 5. Breadcrumbs come with SEO benefits as well

-This can help with Search Engine Optimization efforts because it helps them determine which pages to show in search results.
-It also helps them show links to those pages on their SERP for specific queries.
+Breadcrumbs help Google and other search engines understand your content structure better.
+This can help with Search Engine Optimization efforts by determining which pages to show in search results and showing links to those pages on their SERPs for specific queries.

 Best Practices for Implementing Breadcrumb Navigation